-The primary reasons people give CBD to horses is to provide relief, offer a better quality of life, and to help maintain overall balance and wellness.
-The reason people choose to use CBD pellets for their horse comes down to a matter of preference or convenience.
+The primary reasons people give CBD to horses are to provide relief, offer a better quality of life, and help maintain overall balance and wellness.
+The reason people choose to use CBD hemp pellets for their horses comes down to a matter of preference or convenience.

-As mentioned earlier, the common ways to apply CBD are by tincture or capsule form.
-To administer a dose of CBD tincture oil to a horse you will either have to use an oral syringe and manually put it in their mouth, or drip the oil on some of their food or drinking water.
-Although all these methods will work, for some people, they may also seem like an inconvenience.
+As mentioned earlier, the common ways to apply CBD for horses are by tincture or capsule form.
+To administer a serving of CBD tincture oil to a horse, you will either have to use an oral syringe and manually put it in their mouth or drip the oil on some of their food or drinking water.
+Although all these methods will work, they may also seem like an inconvenience for some horse owners.

-For many owners and trainers, CBD pellets for horses are the most convenient and efficient way to give CBD to their horse.
+For many owners and trainers, CBD pellets for horses are the most convenient and efficient way to give CBD to their horses.
 The hemp pellets are very easy to administer.
 Simply count out the suggested amount and feed it to your horse.
-No preparation needed and no waste.
+No preparation is needed, and no waste results.
 Hemp pellets are a clean and easy way to administer CBD to horses.

 There are 3 types of cannabinoids: endocannabinoids, phytocannabinoids, and synthetic cannabinoids.
 However, we will only be focusing on endocannabinoids and phytocannabinoids.
 Here is a brief description of each to explain them:

-These are cannabinoids which are created naturally by cells within the body.
+- Endocannabinoids: These are cannabinoids created naturally by cells within the body.
 The prefix “endo” means “within” as within the body.

-These are cannabinoids that come from plants.
-“Photo” means “of a plant” or “relating to plants”.
+- Phytocannabinoids: These are cannabinoids that come from plants. “phyto” means “of a plant” or “relating to plants.”

 Since CBD comes from the hemp (cannabis) plant, you may wonder, “is it safe?”
 The general answer is “yes,” meaning it may come with only minimal side effects.
-CBD is all-natural and non-intoxicating.
-According to mayoclinic.org, “it is often well-tolerated, CBD can cause side effects, such as dry mouth, diarrhea, reduced appetite, drowsiness, and fatigue.”
-CBD can also interact with other medications, such as blood thinners.
+CBD is natural and non-intoxicating.
+According to the Mayo Clinic, “it is often well-tolerated, CBD can cause side effects, such as dry mouth, diarrhea, reduced appetite, drowsiness, and fatigue.”

 In addition, most of these side effects are only temporary.
 Mild side effects may arise as the body is becoming accustomed to CBD.
 Once accustomed, the side effects usually subside and do not return.

-CBD stands for Cannabidiol.
-It is an organic compound that comes from the hemp (cannabis) plant.
+CBD stands for cannabidiol.
+It is an organic compound from the hemp (cannabis) plant.
 CBD is a cannabinoid capable of interacting with a horse’s endocannabinoid system (ECS).

-Essentially, there are 3 variations of CBD: broad-spectrum, broad-spectrum, and isolate.
-When searching for the right product for your horse or pet, you should pay attention to the type CBD it contains.
+Essentially, there are 3 variations of CBD: full spectrum, broad spectrum, and isolate.
+When searching for the right product for your horse or pet, you should pay attention to the type of CBD it contains.
 Our Pellets contain only 100% Broad Spectrum CBD Oil Extract.

 This is CBD in its purest form.
 CBD isolate should test between 96-99% pure CBD, which means it is pure CBD containing no other cannabinoids, terpenes, or flavonoids from the plant.
 It contains zero THC, which is the intoxicating part of the plant.
 Without the other cannabinoids, CBD isolate by itself has less of an effect.